Growing California Christmasberry

 First gather mature, red fruits and clean each one to release the two seeds inside.
 In my High Sierra home, robins came each year to feed on the fruits, excreting clean, ready-to-germinate seed on my land.
 To simulate this same scenario at home, separate the seed cleanly from the fruit and allow the seed to dry.
 This seed will remain viable for only about 8 months.

 Sow the dry seed in winter to get them started, just like wild seed with the spring rains.
 Choose a light, natural garden soil, such as Black Gold Seedling Mix.
-Start by filling a plastic lidded salad or fruit box with fresh mix, and set the seed into the moist media, but don’t cover it.
+Start by filling a plastic lidded salad or fruit box with the fresh mix, and set the seed into the moist media, but don’t cover it.
 Keep the seeds lightly moist and at room temperature, and they should sprout in about a week.
 Transplant newly sprouted seedlings into deep pots of Black Gold Natural & Organic Potting Mix.
 Place them under bright light until they reach 1-inch in height, usually within six weeks.
-Transplant into the landscape once the soil can be worked to ensure a healthy root growth and easy planting.
-Spring planted seedlings should be deeply watered once or twice, then let them grow on rainfall, unless conditions are unseasonably arid.
+Transplant into the landscape once the soil can be worked to ensure healthy root growth and easy planting.
+Spring planted seedlings should be deeply watered once or twice, then let them grow on rainfall unless conditions are unseasonably arid.

 In the wild, Christmasberry typically grows on rocky slopes with dry, well-drained soils that are sometimes a bit saline.
 Keep this in mind when selecting a location to plant or sow your shrubs.
 As long as the roots are free to grow deeply, they will out-perform thirsty hollies and other exotic holiday berries without asking for much, if any, supplemental water.

 Mature shrubs are bushy, somewhat shade tolerant, and typically reach 6-10 feet or more.
 In early summer clusters of white flowers are produced.
-These are transform into red, berry-like fruits that persist into winter.
+These are transformed into red, berry-like fruits that persist into winter.
 Established plants can live up to 200 years.

 Other natural, shrubby companions found with Christmasberry are California lilac (Ceanothus spp.), manzanita (Arctostaphylos spp.), western redbud (Cercis occidentalis), and fremontia (Fremontodendron spp.), all of which grew on or near my old property.
 This is the essential palette of native California shrubs or small trees that promise beauty in drought.